Adney, Alex — Undergraduate Research Assistant

 Alex Adney is a senior at the University of Texas at Austin studying economics while also minoring in Business and getting his Certificate in German.
 He is from Austin and has spent most of his life here, however he has a little bit of a background in German as he has lived in Germany for four years when he was a kid.
 His interest and appreciation for Texas German can really be credited to Professor Boas as his class has opened Alex’s eyes and really intrigued him to try to get involved.
 Alex thinks being a part of the TGDP would be an incredible way to not only maintain and improve his German speaking but also be a part of an amazing Project.

-Bayona Roman, Marisol — Research Assistant
+Berman, Elisabeth — Undergraduate Research Assistant

 Blevins, Margo — Postdoctoral Researcher